Photos edited Adobe Lightroom preset!

 Chances are you’ve probably never heard of Sighisoara, Romania.
 Am I right?
-Now let me ask you, have you ever heard Transylvania?
+Now let me ask you, have you ever heard of Transylvania?
 I thought Transylvania was a make-believe place dreamt up by the creative cartoon makers.
 Transylvania is real, it’s a large region in Romania.
 And one of those towns within the region is Sighisoara!
 Sighisoara is a teeny tiny village town, and creepy as hell.
 For all you thrill-seeking, vampire chasers, here are the 7 spooky things to do in Sighisoara!

 Most Important Things to Know for Sighisoara